 Can I pay into a pension after retirement?

 However, if you’ve already accessed your pension savings, specific limitations might apply.
-For instance, the money purchase annual allowance (MPAA) could limit your annual contributions to £10,000 if you’ve accessed your pension flexibly.
+For instance, the money purchase annual allowance (MPAA) could limit your annual contributions to £10,000 if you’ve made taxable withdrawals from your pension.

 This is a crucial consideration for retirees looking to optimise their financial strategies.